 First, it’s because we live in a world where we’re inclined to dwell on our mistakes and failures and get stuck in the past.
 Second, people are afraid of the pressures and responsibility that come with growth and expansion beyond one’s comfort zone.

 A progressive attitude can only work if we have the right intentions and we can manage ourselves on the path towards progress.
 When we’re driven by love and a passion for our cause, growth is a natural by-product of the efforts we put in.
 Even in the face of failure and disappointments, progress can still occur if we’re able to learn from our experiences and persist.

-Along with unbridled passion and the capacity to handle potential obstacles, here are five more exceptional traits that progressive people possess, which you can cultivate within yourself:
+Along with unbridled passion and resilience, here are five more exceptional traits that progressive people possess, which you can cultivate within yourself:

 1. Curiosity: Progressive people are curious because deep down, they are explorers at heart.
 They are forward-thinkers, always wanting to learn, grow and expand their knowledge.
 Even if they are experts in their respective fields, they possess the humility to assume the role of a student and ask a lot of questions in the right learning opportunities.
 Because of their voracious curiosity, progressive people are always up-to-date with the latest trend, which helps them evolve in their personality and in their craft.